kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 }

 Can we still do better?
-Like mentioned previously, `rand()` is thread safe and therefor needs to synchronize.
+As mentioned previously, `rand()` is thread safe and therefore needs to synchronize.
-Synchronization always comes to a price in terms of performance.
+Synchronization always comes at a price in terms of performance.
 Let us get rid of this need to synchronize.

 First step is to define a separate random number generator per thread: